CullieM/CullieM/README.md

 ### **Cuchulainn "Cullie" McElduff**  *(he/him)*
 Full Stack Software Developer @ [Launtel](https://launtel.net.au/)
-BICT from University of Tasmania
+Bachelor of ICT from the University of Tasmania
 [Website](https://www.culliem.com) | [LinkedIn](https://www.linkedin.com/in/cullie/) | [Steam](https://steamcommunity.com/id/cullie/)

-Proficient in C and C derivatives, love/hate relationship with TypeScript and JavaScript by inheritance.
+Proficient in C and C derivatives, love/hate relationship with TypeScript (and JavaScript by inheritance).
 I'm currently learning Perl and expanding my knowledge in Swift.

 I'm a massive video game nerd and a hospitality veteran with the burns to prove it.
 Hollow Knight fanart courtesy of my partner <3